 Online degrees for career flexibility: Business Administration, Computer Science, Information Technology, and more

 Strayer is an accredited online university with a focus on academic quality.
 Students may choose from flexible online programs at several degree levels.
-You also have the potential option to study at campus locations throughout the United States.
+You also have the potential option to study on-campus at various locations throughout the United States.

 Online degrees for career flexibility: Business Administration, Information Technology, Information Systems, and more